zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-pub-webapp/create-pages/create-pages.md

 12. In **Columns, Header Text** field, change `Name` to `Department`, then click ![Back to Table icon](./images/vbcscp_backtotable_icon.png) **Table** to return to the main **Data** tab.

-## Add a Create Page for the Employee Business Object
+## STEP 4: Add a Create Page for the Employee Business Object

 1. Click the **Quick Start** tab, then click **Add Create Page**.
 2. On the Select Endpoint page, select the **Employee** business object, if necessary, and click **Next**.